-You will receive a response from each of the schools to which you have applied early in April.
+You will receive a response from each of the schools to which you have applied to by early April.
 The goal is for students to have several colleges and financial aid packages from which to choose.
 Of course, the response you want to see is an acceptance; the feared response is the denial.
-The other response: the Wait List.
+The other response: The Wait List.